aerospike/aerospike-client-nodejs/README.md

 Before starting with the Aerospike Nodejs Client, please make sure the following prerequisites are met:
 - Mac OS X 10.8 or greater.
 - Xcode 5 or greater.
 - Lua 5.1.5 library.
 Required when running queries with user defined aggregations.
-Lua installation instructions:

-#####Lua
+#####Lua Installation in Mac OS X

 Lua is required for performing aggregations on results returned from the database.
 The following are instruction for installing Lua 5.1: